-- Option 2 is to continue straight ahead, dropping 1,000 feet over an additional 3.2 miles to Encinal Canyon Road for a possible car port.
+- Option 2 is to continue straight ahead and hike an additional 3.2 miles to Encinal Canyon Road for a possible car port.

 Zuma Ridge Trail leads to less-traveled corners of the Santa Monica Mountains.
 Parking at the trailhead and the views of the Pacific are free, so get out and enjoy!

 To get to the trailhead: Follow PCH to Malibu and make a right on Busch Drive (about a mile west of Kanan Dune Road and just before Zuma Beach).
 Drive north on Busch Drive, turning right at the second intersection to remain on Busch Drive.
 The trailhead starts at the dirt parking lot at the end of the road.

 Zuma Ridge Trail is also reachable from the adjacent Bonsall Road Trailhead, which also services Zuma Canyon.
 Those starting from Bonsall Road should take Zuma Loop Trail, which connects to Zuma Ridge Trail after 0.4 miles.

 Trailhead address: Zuma Ridge Motorway & Busch Drive, Malibu, CA 90265